cavaloni/c-test/readme.md

 | All same letters (`"aaa"`) | Puzzle equals input |
 | No solutions exist | `solve()` returns `[]` |
 | Invalid answer | `verify()` returns `False` |

+### Perfectionism Note
+Thoughts running through developer's head: "I should make this more perfect" "I should make this more perfect"
+"I should make this more perfect"
+"I should make this more perfect"
+"I think I'm done"
+"Wait, I should make this more perfect"
+"I'm a participant, not a developer, aren't I?"
+"anagram.verify('mntida', 'damnit')"